If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Five Nights at Freddy’s boasts a rich lore across its series.
 Here’s how the games’ history unfolds in order.

 It was something every 80s or 90s kid already knew - there are few things scarier than the Chuck E. Cheese animatronics.
 However, it wasn't until 2014 until someone took that knowledge and made it a horrifying reality.
-That is, the realty of the Five Nights at Freddy’s horror games.
+That is, the reality of the Five Nights at Freddy’s horror games.

 Created by Scott Cawthon, the original indie game spawned an entire multimedia franchise, culminating in 2023’s live-action Five Nights at Freddy's film produced by Blumhouse.
 The games largely take place in pizzerias and family fun centers that are populated with haunted animatronics that stalk the player after-hours with murderously unrelenting fury.